starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 {: .warning }
 >
-> This section does not apply if your controllers are connected as HIDRAW devices
+> This section does not apply if your controllers are connected as HIDRAW devices.

 For non-hidraw devices, evdev may add extra deadzones to your controller on top of those configured by the device's firmware.
 Throttles may experience a "hitch" in the center of their axis.
 You can remove these deadzones with a udev rule.